olincollege/PokerBot/README.md

 9. [Pylint Configuration](#pylint-configuration)
 ---
 ## Project Overview
 Welcome to **Limit Hold'em Poker Clone** – a lightweight classroom project that lets you explore the core logic of *fixed-limit* Texas Hold'em without the complexity of a full casino client.
-It is intentionally streamlined for learning:
+It is intentionally streamlined for learning.

+Link to Project Website: [https://v0-softdes-poker-website.vercel.app/](https://v0-softdes-poker-website.vercel.app/)

 * **Model-View-Controller** (MVC) architecture keeps graphics, game state, and input handling cleanly separated.
 * A simple **Q-learning bot** demonstrates how reinforcement learning can adapt betting strategy over many hands.